Interventional Radiology Training

-IR, abbreviated for interventional radiology or VIR, short for ( vascular and interventional radiology ) which is a subspecialty of radiology in which minimally invasive prodedures are performed using image guidance.
-Some of these procedures are done for purely diagnostic purposes (e.g. angiogram), while others are done for treatment purposes (e.g. angioplasty).
-(Images), pictures are used to direct these procedures, which are ususally done with needles or other tiny instruments like small tubes called catheters.
-The images provide road maps that allow the interventional radiologist to guide these instruments throughout the body to the area of interest.
+Interventional radiology (IR) or vascular and interventional radiology (VIR) is a sub-specialty of radiology in which minimally invasive procedures are performed using image guidance.
+Some of these procedures are done for purely diagnostic purposes (e.g., angiogram), while others are done for treatment purposes (e.g., angioplasty).
+Pictures are used to direct these procedures, which are usually done with needles or other tiny instruments like small tubes called catheters.
+The images provide road maps that allow the radiologist to guide these instruments throughout the body to the area of interest.

-The training of interventional radiology procedures varies depending on whether you are a physician or a radiology imaging professional such as a Rad Tech or Diagnostic Medical Sonographer.
-Radiologist Physicians usually complete a prlliminary year of interventional radiology training called an internship followed by a four year diagnostic radiology residency program and then a one or two year fellowship in vascular & interventional radiology.
-Diagnostic Medical Sonography programs are more commonly offering a focus on interventional procedures as due to high demand for these skilled professionals; however, it is necessary to inquire with specific schools about the specifics within their interventional radiology programs.
+The training of IR procedures varies depending on whether you are a physician or a radiology imaging professional such as a Radiologic Technologist or Diagnostic Medical Sonographer.
+Radiologist physicians usually complete a preliminary year of internship training, followed by a four-year diagnostic radiology residency program and then a one or two year fellowship in vascular & interventional radiology.

 - Angiography: imaging the blood vessels to look for abnormalities with the use of various contrast media, including iodinated contrast, gadolinium based agents, and CO2 gas.